pantheon-systems/documentation/source/content/quicksilver.md

 ## Composer Script Installs

-You can use Terminus to install Quicksilver scripts with Composer if you have Composer-managed sites.
-The sections below provide links to the Pantheon-maintained repositories.
+You can use Terminus to install Quicksilver Composer scripts if you have a Composer-managed site.
+The sections below provide links to Pantheon-maintained repositories with install scripts.

 ### Clear Cloudflare Cache